-The Minister of Conservation may establish marine mammal sanctuaries or wildlife sanctuaries in which activities such as fishing or seismic surveying can be restricted or prohibited in order to safeguard marine mammals, seabirds or other protected wildlife.17
+The Minister of Conservation may establish marine mammal sanctuaries or wildlife sanctuaries in which activities such as fishing or seismic surveying can be restricted or prohibited in order to safeguard marine mammals, seabirds or other protected wildlife.23

-Six marine mammal sanctuaries have been established under the Marine Mammals Protection Act - five to protect Hector's and Māui dolphin (West Coast North Island, Clifford and Cloudy Bay, Banks Peninsula, Catlins Coast and Te Waewae Bay) and one at the Auckland Islands to protect the main breeding areas of the New Zealand sea lion and the southern right whale.
+Seven marine mammal sanctuaries have been established under the Marine Mammals Protection Act - five to protect Hector's and Māui dolphin (West Coast North Island, Clifford and Cloudy Bay, Banks Peninsula, Catlins Coast and Te Waewae Bay), one at the Auckland Islands to protect the main breeding areas of the New Zealand sea lion and the southern right whale and one at Te Pēwhairangi (Bay of Islands) to protect bottlenose dolphins.
 A further two sanctuaries - Ohau New Zealand Fur Seal Sanctuary and Te Rohe o Te Whanau Puha Whale Sanctuary - have been established under the Kaikoura (Te Tai o Marokura) Marine Management Act 2014.
 No wildlife sanctuaries have been established in the territorial sea for seabird protection purposes.